Diploma and Certificate Courses: What You Need to Know

 Better value for money

-Diplomas are in specific, relevant subjects to what you are interested in and want to progress with in your career.
+Another benefit of the Diploma is that they are in more specific subject areas.
 In contrast, degrees usually involve modules that you may not be that interested in, but you have to make up the required credits.
 For example, you may love criminal law and want to be a criminal lawyer, however, you have to learn lots of other areas of law to get the degree.
 You may have to learn commercial law and public law which are not directly related.

-Degrees are a lot more expensive, for a bachelors degree it is currently £9,250 per year for most universities.
-Diplomas are a lot cheaper and there is less time focused on areas that you are not that interested in.
+Degrees are a lot more expensive, for a bachelor’s degree, it is currently £9,250 per year for most universities.
+Diplomas are both cheaper and involve less time focusing on unnecessary topics.
 Therefore, they are worth your money.

-Diplomas can be completed quicker than a degree.
-There are short courses that you can take which may only take a matter of weeks, or longer courses that will take 1-2 years on a part time basis.
+Completion of a Diploma takes less time.
+There are short courses that you can take which may only take a matter of weeks or longer courses that will take 1-2 years on a part-time basis.
 Most certificate courses only take up to 6 months.
-On the other hand, a bachelors degree can take 3-4 years and is full time.
+On the other hand, a bachelor’s degree can take 3-4 years and is full time.
 Due to the shorter nature of these courses, you have lots more time to do other things like working and socialising.

 Diplomas are flexible